specs-cli/specs-cli/templates/generate-feature-code.md

   - All validation rules enforced and tested
   - All CRUD operations functional and tested
   - All database constraints and indexes working correctly
+- **Reference QUESTIONS.md** for any developer answers about data model clarifications or decisions
 - **Document any missing data model specifications** and the implementation choices made in ISSUES.md
 - All API endpoints from `/specs/{{SANITIZED_NAME}}/api-contract.md` functional with comprehensive error handling
+- **Reference QUESTIONS.md** for any developer answers about API design clarifications or decisions
 - **Log any missing API specifications** and document the API design decisions made
 - Project structure exactly matches `/specs/system-overview.md` architecture specifications
+- **Reference QUESTIONS.md** for any developer answers about architecture clarifications or decisions
 - **Track any missing architecture specifications** and document the structural decisions made
 - All dependencies, build tools, and development environment configured correctly
 - Database schemas and migrations working properly